MarnBeast/EvilDeadCraft/README.md

 Replace **eclipse** with **idea** if you are using IntelliJ IDEA.

 Now close the Command Prompt.
 Next you're going to want to make a new folder, name it whatever.
 This folder will be your workspace that you will actually use within Eclipse.
-I named mine, "The Mists of RioV 1.7.2".
+I named mine, "MC Workspace".
 Leave it empty.

 Open up Eclipse and set your workspace to the folder you just created.
 Now that you have that done, in your eclipse program, go to File > Import and under General choose Existing Projects Into Workspace